 The Heroides have inspired many fine paintings and other works of art over the centuries, many of which share Ovid’s radical ideas on women and their roles.
-I hope that this occasional series of articles reflects those paintings, and does justice to Ovid’s poetic epistles.
+I hope that this series of articles reflects those paintings, and does justice to Ovid’s poetic epistles.

 AS Kline’s translation.